pasoevi/pasoevi.github.io/_projects/manual.md

 ### Dungeons of Fate ###

-Some dungeons that do not follow the pattern of increasing difficulty typical for main 16-level dungeon stack.
+Some dungeons do not follow the pattern of increasing difficulty typical for main 16-level dungeon stack.
 You know that you are in a Dungeon of Fate when you have made some god angry or extremely pleased.
 This also happens when you have done something of importance on the large scale.

-Portals and Dungeons of Fate are often the places to seek the artifacts and creatures that are crucial for winning the game.
+Portals and Dungeons of Fate are often the places to seek the artefacts and creatures that are crucial for winning the game.
 Some portals permanently leave you away from the main dungeon which makes it impossible to complete the quests given by some gods, thus you lose.